ASPEN HOUSE #8, 13549 Valerian, Black Butte Ranch

-For more detailed information see the Owner’s Notes binder by the telephone in the cabin.
+For more detailed information see the Owner’s Notes binder by the telephone.
 THANKS!

-MArrival time is anytime after 4 p.m.
+● Arrival time is anytime after 4 p.m.
 Departure time is noon.
-Check in at the Welcome Center, inside the front gate to the left.
+Check in at the Welcome Center, inside the front entry to the left.

-M You are welcome to use the bikes in the bike storage shed on the front deck (opens with the house key).
 They are to be USED AT YOUR OWN RISK, because we have no way of checking the bikes after each use.
-For your convenience a few repair tools and tube patch kit are the bottom kitchen drawer next to the range.
+For your convenience a few repair tools are the bottom kitchen drawer next to the range.
 IMPORTANT: Oregon law requires bike riders 16 years and under to wear helmets; we urge adults also to wear them.
 Bring your own bike helmets or rent them at the Black Butte Glaze Meadow bike rental facility.

-M You are welcome to make any local phone calls you wish.
+● You are welcome to make any local phone calls you wish.
 However, please do not make long distance phone calls unless they are collect or billed to another number.
-(Sisters, Bend, and Redmond are local calls.
-The house phone number is 541595-2212.
+(Bend and Redmond are local calls.
+The house phone number is 541-595-2212.

 Upon Arrival -- CHECKLIST